 So my first reaction is to overreact.
 I think, “Okay I need to cut out all snacks and eat perfectly healthy.”
 Then I stop and relax.
 I remember the fact that I already exercise regularly and eat healthy most of the time.
 Because of that I really only need to back off a little bit.
 Which basically means giving up the ice cream for a short time until my weight is back on track.
 I did this this past week and I am already on my way.
 I wanted to make Halloween cookies with my daughter this week so I wasn’t sure if it would be possible but it is.
 A cookie once a day doesn’t spoil anything.

 Overall, I am very happy with my progress with my body.
 I have more muscle tone than I did before my pregnancy and feel good despite the lack of sleep.
 The only thing that still is hanging around is the baby belly.
 I have been holding off on ab exercises because I still have a gap in my abdominal muscles.
-Now I have decided to slowly start adding crunches.
+Now I have decided to slowly work in post pregnancy abdominal exercises.
 The fact is that the deep stomach muscles are really the ones that need to be worked so I am going to also concentrate more on those.
 An easy exercise to do for the deep abs is breathing.
 I perform slow exhales and think about my abs growing closer together while I do them.
 I make sure that I perform everything slowly and really listen to my body.
 Going too hard too fast can lead to unpleasant abdominal cramps.

 Well, I need to get some sleep now and keep concentrating on positive goals!